bsmith89/StrainFacts-manuscript/doc/submission.md

 _A. rectalis_ (0.1069, R^2^=0.990),
 _M. smithii_ (0.0393, R^2^=0.967),
 and CAG-279 (0.0595, R^2^=0.991).
-Additional details of this analysis can be found in the Supplementary Results.
+Additional details of this analysis can be found in Supplementary [@Fig:dist-vs-ani].
 <!--
 TODO: Add this supplmentary result.
 -->